pact-foundation/docs.pact.io/docs/pact_broker/tags.md

 As an example, to tag `Foo` application version `b5236e772` as the production version, do a `PUT` to the resource `/pacticipants/Foo/versions/b5236e772/tags/prod`.
 All the pacts and verifications associated with `Foo` version `b5236e772` are now considered to be the production pacts/verifications.
 The pact for provider `Bar` and the latest production version of consumer `Foo` can be retrieved from `/pacts/provider/Bar/consumer/Foo/latest/prod`.

 \(You may have noticed that the URL for a pacticipant version tag starts with `/pacticipants`, not `/consumers` or `/providers`.
-That is because `consumer` and `provider` are roles that a pacticipant takes in a pact, not an identities in themselves.
+That is because `consumer` and `provider` are roles that a pacticipant takes in a pact, not identities in themselves.
 An application may be both a consumer and a provider.\)

 When you are using tags, you need to ensure that the version numbering scheme you use to identify a "version" cannot give you version that exists on more than one repository branch - don't hard code it.
 It should either _be_ the git sha \(or equivalent for your repository\), or it should include the git sha as metadata if you are using semantic versioning eg. `1.2.456+405b31ec6`.
+See [Versioning in the Pact Broker](/getting_started/versioning_in_the_pact_broker) for more information.

 ## When are tags created?